aws-samples/ecs-deep-learning-workshop/README.md

 `root@2b3b44bd0eed:~/mxnet# exit`

 9\.
 At this point, you've edited the container, and in order for your changes persist in the image, you need to commit the changes.
-You can do this by using the docker commit command like so (make sure to substitute your container ID in the command!):
+You can do this by using the docker commit command like so (<b>make sure to substitute your container ID in the command</b>):

 `$ docker commit -m "added password for Jupyter notebook" -a "John Smith" 2b3b44bd0eed mxnet`